– Reduce the bloat and speed up your site

 - Tried and tested

-The following websites were all built in the last year using Blocksolid:
+The following websites were all built recently using Blocksolid:

 Camping Chair Bag – We originally built this simple site using WP Bakery Page Builder but replacing this with Blocksolid saw a 40% speed improvement.